sunshineatnoon/SunshineAtNoon.github.io/_posts/2017-05-19-Brief-Summary-on-Neural-Style-Transfer.md

 ## Controllable Style Transfer

 The last line of style transfer I would like to go through is style transfer that preserving color or other controllable factors such as brush stroke.
 I will mainly talk about color preserving, details about other controllable factors can be found in [Preserving color in neural artistic style transfer](https://arxiv.org/abs/1611.07865).
 Color preserving style transfer means to preserve the color in content image while transfer the texture style from the style image to the content image.
 There are two approaches proposed by [Gatys et al.](https://arxiv.org/abs/1606.05897).
-The first one is that for the style image $$S$$, first use color histogram matching algorithm to generate a new style image $$S'$$ which matches the color histogram of the content image.
+The first one is that for the style image $$S$$ , first use color histogram matching algorithm to generate a new style image $$S'$$ which matches the color histogram of the content image.
 Then use $$S'$$ as the style image and perform conventional neural style transfer algorithm with content image $$C$$.
 The other approach is to perform style transfer only in the luminance channel, then concatenate generated luminance channel with I and Q channel from the content image.
 Results are shown in Figure 7.
 From my own experience, the luminance-only style transfer performs better than the histogram matching algorithm since the latter one relies on how histogram matching algorithm works.

 <figure>
     <img src="/assets/posts/2017-05-19-a-brief-summary-on-neural-style-transfer/colorPreserving.png"  />